Ophthalmology Residency Program

 Residency in Comparative Ophthalmology

-The Ophthalmology Service, School of Veterinary Medicine, University of California-Davis is announcing a 4-year residency in Comparative Ophthalmology to begin 1 August 2014.
-The successful applicant will be one of 4 residents, 2 full time dedicated technicians, 5 ACVO-Diplomates, an ocular pathologist, and a Professional Researcher in Vision Science.
-All members of our team work in close coordination to provide exemplary ophthalmic care for animals of all species, communicate clearlhy with owners and referring veterinarians, teach DVM students, and advance knowledge in comparative ophthalmology.
-The resident will also have access to the resources of our large, muldisciplinary, NIH-funded vision science laboratory.
+The Ophthalmology Service, School of Veterinary Medicine, University of California-Davis traditionally offers one 4-year residency training program in Comparative Ophthalmology annually.
+Typically the program begins on August 1st each year.
+Currently the UC Davis Comparative Ophthalmology Section comprises 4 residents, 2 full time ophthalmology technicians, 6 ACVO Diplomates, an ocular pathologist, and a large, multi-disciplinary, NIH-funded vision science laboratory led by a Professional Researcher.
+All members of our team work in close coordination to provide exemplary ophthalmic care for animals of all species, communicate clearly with owners and referring veterinarians, teach DVM students, and advance knowledge in comparative ophthalmology.

 A. Program Description

-The ophthalmology residency is a 4-year program designed to provide training in all medical and surgical aspects of comparative ophthalmology including large and small domestic animals, animals used in laboratories, and non-domestic animals.
-The resident will be responsible for hospital patients and will assist in instruction of professional veterinary medical students and other residents.
-In addition, the resident will be trained in ophthalmic screening of mice for the International Mouse Phenotyping Consortium, development and execution of hypothesis-driven research, mentoring in grant development and manuscript preparation, learning research techniques, and diverse opportunities for interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
+The ophthalmology residency is currently a 4-year program designed to provide training in all medical and surgical aspects of comparative ophthalmology including large and small domestic animals, animals used in laboratories, and non-domestic animals.
+Residents are responsible for hospital patients and assist in instruction of professional veterinary medical students and other residents.
+In addition, residents are trained in ophthalmic screening of mice for the International Mouse Phenotyping Consortium, development and execution of hypothesis-driven research, mentoring in grant development and manuscript preparation, learning research techniques, and provided diverse opportunities for interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
 The program is collectively designed to prepare the resident for a clinical and research career in an academic institution and board certification through the credential and examination process administered by the American Board of Veterinary Ophthalmology.

 B. Goals of the Residency Program

 - Development of clinical skills to successfully practice veterinary and comparative ophthalmology.

 - Development of a broad knowledge of the eye and its diseases.

 - Development of effective clinical teaching skills.

 - Introduction to methods of research in vision science including study design and execution, as well as grant and manuscript preparation.

-- Preparation for the certifying examination of the American Board of Veterinary Ophthalmologists.
+- Preparation for the certifying examination of the American Board of Veterinary Ophthalmology.

 C. Duties and Responsibilites